FREQUENTLY ASKED QUESTIONS

 For more info click on the two links below.

-Maintaining your website is as important as a maintaining strong user names and passwords for security reasons.
+Maintaining your website is as important as maintaining strong user names and passwords for security reasons.

 Simply put, software updates are often mini security fixes.
 If you don't regularly update them, it's a bit like leaving the window on the first floor of your home or business unlocked.
 It's an easy way in to your website.

 If you are comfortable with updating the software on your site and backing it up regularly, you may not need one.
-If you aren’t you definitely need to pay someone to maintain your website.
+If you aren’t comfortable with it, you definitely need to pay someone to maintain your website.
 I consider it to be part of the cost of doing business.

 I am comfortable with doing my own maintenance and still, I have a maintenance package with Websavers.
 It is worth every cent in peace of mind.
-I know that if my site is hacked, or it something goes wrong, all I need to do is let the Websavers Team know - and - chances are high that they will know before I do and take care of it and then notify me.
+I know that if my site is hacked, or it something goes wrong, all I need to do is let the Websavers Team know and it will be taken care of.
+Chances are high that they will know before I do and take care of it and then notify me.